mmaoyu/rook/Documentation/CRDs/Cluster/ceph-cluster-crd.md

     This feature is experimental.

 The Ceph config options are applied after the MONs are all in quorum and running.
-To set Ceph config options, you can add them to your `CephCluster` spec as shown below.
 See the [Ceph config reference](https://docs.ceph.com/en/latest/rados/configuration/general-config-ref/) for detailed information about how to configure Ceph.